Veron-kabu/SmartAgro-V-2.0/README.md

 	cd .\backend
 	npm run migrate:geocell
 	```

+### Drizzle Migrations (Important)

+All Drizzle migrations (and the required `meta/_journal.json`) are stored under `backend/src/db/migrations`.

+Configuration:
+- The Drizzle config (`backend/drizzle.config.js`) must have `out: "./src/db/migrations"`.
+- Do NOT point `out` to a different folder (e.g. `./db/migrations`) unless you also move the existing `meta` directory.
+If Drizzle cannot find `meta/_journal.json`, `drizzle-kit migrate` will fail with: `Can't find meta/_journal.json file`.

+If you accidentally generated a migration in the wrong folder:
+1. Delete the stray file (e.g. `backend/db/migrations/XXXX_some_migration.sql`).
+2. Ensure `out` is restored to `./src/db/migrations`.
+3. Re‑run: `npx drizzle-kit generate` (or your existing migration script) so the migration appears alongside `meta/`.
+4. Apply migrations: `npx drizzle-kit migrate`.

+Adding the Clerk sync runs table (example):
+- Migration file added: `src/db/migrations/0006_add_clerk_sync_runs.sql`.
+- After generating, apply with `npx drizzle-kit migrate` and then the mobile Admin Console sync panel will stop showing 500 errors.

+Tip: Commit the `meta/_journal.json` so teammates maintain a consistent migration state.

 ### Quick Start (just sign in)
 - You don’t need to run any manual location commands if you’re using the mobile app.